awsdocs/amazon-efs-user-guide/doc_source/API_CreateAccessPoint.md

  **FileSystemNotFound**
 Returned if the specified `FileSystemId` value doesn't exist in the requester's AWS account\.
 HTTP Status Code: 404

+ **IncorrectFileSystemLifeCycleState**
+Returned if the file system's lifecycle state is not "available"\.
+HTTP Status Code: 409

  **InternalServerError**
 Returned if an error occurred on the server side\.